 Hydrolysation is the process of breaking down complex proteins into their component amino acids.
 These can then be utilised by both the soil microbiome and the plant directly.
 Fish hydrolysate contains a full range of naturally balanced amino acids and fatty acids.
 Rich in essential nutrients such as nitrogen, phosphorus and potassium, it also provides important micronutrients like calcium, magnesium and other trace elements in a bioavailable formulation, establishing a good basis for any crop nutritional plan.
 Fish hydrolysate utilises recycled by-products of the aquaculture industry that would otherwise go to waste.
 Sea2Soil is packed with vital nutrients and amino acids derived from its fish oil content, providing a real health boost for soils and crops.

-Sea2Soil has been tested and proven under real farm conditions for a number of years.
-Many growers using the product have reported small yield increases (c.5%+) in their crops, and most have also reported improved soil health, often reflected in better biological activity, including increased earthworm numbers and activity.
+Sea2Soil has been tested and proven under real farm conditions for several years.
+Many growers using the product have reported yield increases (c.5%+) in their crops, and most have also reported improved soil health, often reflected in better biological activity, including increased earthworm numbers and activity.
+Independent research trials and farm scale trials using Sea2Soil began in 2020 across the UK on various crops including wheat, barley, oilseed rape, oats and beans.
+The results found have been very positive, with crop yields either maintained or increased across our trial work.
+For example, Claydon Farms Arable Trials showed a 4% yield increase in winter wheat (2024 season) and a 20% increase in tiller counts in spring oats (statistically significant, 2025 season).

 This element is essential for protein synthesis, structure, metabolism, and chlorophyll production.
 A balanced nitrogen level is crucial for optimal plant health.